OpenAPI + GitHub Sync [DEPRECATED]

 GitHub Actions have a way to securely store sensitive information (such as your ReadMe API Key and API Specification ID), so it isn't publicly visible.
 You can read more in their documentation.

-If you want to migrate APIs that are already synced into ReadMe via another mechanism, it's super easy!
+You can also migrate APIs that are already synced into ReadMe via another mechanism.
 The value for

 readme-oas-key is your ReadMe Project API Key and the API Specification ID (pictured below) separated by a colon (i.e.